remix-run/react-router/docs/how-to/pre-rendering.md

 # Pre-Rendering

-Pre-rendering allows you to render a pages at build time instead of on a server to speed up pages loads for static content.
+Pre-rendering allows you to render pages at build time instead of on a server to speed up pages loads for static content.

 ## Configuration